DeepMotion/Animate-3D-REST-API/README.md

 }
 ```
 ```
-After retrieving the urls, actual model & thumbnailupload are required to that storage urls.
-If ’resumable’ option is setin the request, we need one POST and one subsequent PUT request for each signedurl, otherwise a single PUT request will do the job perurl.
+After retrieving the urls, actual model & thumbnail upload are required to that storage urls.
+If ’resumable’ option is set in the request, we need one POST and one subsequent PUT request for each signed url, otherwise a single PUT request will do the job per url.
 ```
 ```
 POST request to url:
 <x-goog-resumable>: start (set in the request header)
-<location>: resumable url (set in the response headerby server)
+<location>: resumable url (set in the response header by server)
 ```
 ```
-PUT request to resumable url location/url: attach raw bytes of the model or thumbnail file inthe request body.
+PUT request to resumable url location/url: attach raw bytes of the model or thumbnail file in the request body.
 ```
 **API 2: Store Model**

 ```
-Desc Store the asset paths returned from getModelUploadUrlin database
+Desc Store the asset paths returned from getModelUploadUrl in database
 ```

 ```